 CP17 will apply to the redevelopment of the Castle Hill North Precinct, which is within the Sydney Metro Priority Urban Renewal Corridor.
 This is the first time we have assessed CP17.

-We have completed this assessment in accordance with the guidance provided by the Department of Planning, Industry and Environment (DPIE)2 in its Local Infrastructure Contributions Practice Note, January 2019 (the Practice Note).3
+We have completed this assessment in accordance with the Local Infrastructure Contributions Practice Note, January 2019 (the Practice Note).2